scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 Note that the calls to `X.pdf` and `frozen.pdf` are identical, and the call to `dist.pdf` is very similar - the only difference is that the call to `dist.pdf` includes the shape parameters, whereas in the new infrastructure, shape parameters are only provided when the random variable is instantiated.

-Besides `pdf`, several other methods of the new infrastructure are essentially the same as the old methods.
+Besides `pdf` and `mean`, several other methods of the new infrastructure are essentially the same as the old methods.

 +++